Deviated Septum (cont.)

 A deviated septum is an extremely common condition and many people with a deviated septum do not need treatment.

 Some symptoms such as a stuffy nose or postnasal drip may be alleviated with medication, including decongestants, antihistamines, or nasal sprays.
+In many cases, medications are tried before surgery is recommended.

 If a person has a deviated septum and it causes breathing problems or sleep apnea and snoring, surgery may be recommended to repair the septum.
 Surgery to fix a deviated septum is called a septoplasty, submucous resection of the septum, or septal reconstruction.